Gillfrancis/Play-and-Genetics/README.md

-# Play and Child Development: Role of Parent and Child Genes and the Environment
+# Play and Child Development: The Role of Genetic and Environmental Influences on Young Children’s Play
 Imagination is the only weapon in the war against reality (Lewis Caroll – Alice in Wonderland)